Mystt09/Intro-Discord-Bot/README.md

 Features

+Commands:

-.intro command: Starts an interactive chat with the user, asking a few introduction questions.
+.intro: Starts an interactive chat with the user, asking a few introduction questions.
+.myintro: Will display the intro with the questions they had answered

-Saves responses: Stores user answers for later retrieval.
+Saves responses: Stores user answers for later retrieval, stored in a SQLite database

 Reusable: Users can view their intro again anytime using the same command.